Sign in or start a free trial to avail of this feature.

 And I'll do the same for the lower line so that it looks similar to the lines on the previous slide.
 The one drawback with this method is that it's a little harder to add nice labels for your lines.
 One solution you might consider is adding a legend to the chart.
 Let's now move on to our last topic in this lesson, which are growth rates so again, I'll go to the first slide, right-click and duplicate and my first task will be to calculate the growth rates.
 I will do this in the Excel sheet.

 So when we go to edit data, we can calculate the growth rates in here and the growth rate formula is simply the new revenue minus the old revenue divided by the old revenue and we can convert that into percentages with this icon.

 I can then copy and paste this for the remaining years.

-That looks much better.
-And now I’ll select both objects, group them and place them above the right years.
+That looks much better and I will select both objects, group them, and place them above the right years.

 I can add growth rates for the rest of the years in a similar way.